 Faith communicators will once again gather in Chicago April 26-28, 2017 for the annual convention of the Associated Church Press.
 The organization marked its 100th anniversary in 2016 by returning to St. Louis, the city where it launched a century ago by a group of religious journalists.
 But for many ACP members and friends, Chicago is home for the ACP.

-Plans are well underway for the 2017 convention at historic Fourth Presbyterian Church on the Magnificent Mile in downtown Chicago.
+Historic Fourth Presbyterian Church is on the Magnificent Mile in downtown Chicago.
 Join us for dynamic keynote speakers and outstanding professional development workshops on writing, editing, marketing, design, spiritual and social justice resources, and publishing in the digital age.